anyaevostinar/minecraft-sheep-evolution/README.md

 I created this interface because I need to call these functions I wrote.
 For example, this is how I call getSurroundingColor() in SheepLifeCycleMixin. 'this' is a SheepEntity.
 ![color_ring](images/Ext_example.png)

+## Mixins and Goals
+This mod uses Mixins to accomplish its changes.
+If you are new to Mixins, this is a helpful place to start: https://fabricmc.net/wiki/tutorial:mixin_introduction

 ### SheepLifeCycleMixin
 The `SheepLifeCycleMixin` class has the functions: